Massipssa/Docs/cloud/azure/exams/dp-203-exam/prep.md

 - metadata

 ## Data can be
-- Structured (Microsoft SQL Server, Azure SQL Databases, Azure Data Warehouse):
+- Structured (Microsoft SQL Server, Azure SQL Databases, Azure Data Warehouse)
   - Data have a schema
   - Schema defined at design time
   - React slowly to changes
-- Unstructured (Azure Blob Storage, Cosmoms DB, HDI):
+- Unstructured (Azure Blob Storage, Cosmos DB, HDI)
-  - each element can have its own shcema at query time (binary, audio and image file)
+  - each element can have its own schema at query time (binary, audio and image file)
   - Key value, document, graph and column database
 - Aggregated